-A conversion funnel is used to break down the various stages that a person goes through to “convert” from one state to another – this could be converting a visitor to your site into a newsletter subscriber, or a newsletter subscriber or a customer, or a twitter follower into a someone who has made an enquiry… It’s a journey, a decision making process, that the individual goes through and, by mapping it out, marketers can better understand & sort their potential customers according to where they are in the cycle.
+A conversion funnel is the name of technique used to break down the various stages that a person goes through to “convert” from one state to another – this could be converting a visitor to your site into a newsletter subscriber, or a newsletter subscriber or a customer, or a twitter follower into a someone who has made an enquiry… It’s a journey, a decision making process, that the individual goes through and, by mapping it out, marketers can better understand & sort their potential customers according to where they are in the cycle.

-There are numerous models and versions of conversion funnel with assorted acronyms but they all, basically, follow the same formula.
+There are numerous models and versions of conversion funnel with assorted acronyms but they generally all follow the same formula.
 The same process applies to downloading a PDF as it does to buying a car.

 - Interest / Consideration